AnkitRathi123/Report-Dashboard/README.md

 - Filtering options for columns
 - User authentication to restrict access to certain reports
 - Export functionality to download reports in various formats

+##To run the project, follow these steps:
+nstall Dependencies:
+-Navigate to the project directory and install dependencies using pnpm (as indicated by the presence of pnpm-lock.yaml): pnpm install
+Start the Development Server:
+Run the development server:
+pnpm dev
+Access the Application:
+Open your browser and navigate to http://localhost:3000 to view the application.

+Make sure you have pnpm installed globally.
+If not, you can install it using: npm install -g pnpm